×

 • Glucose levels (can be low if beta blockers are causing the heart block)

 If the cause is still unclear, the doctor may order further appropriate tests.
-In the case of an unborn baby, if the ultrasound reveals a slow heartbeat, it is possible that the foetus has a heart block.
+In the case of an unborn baby, if the ultrasound reveals a slow heartbeat, it is possible that the fetus has a heart block.

 Treatment Options